 I stump along and sing in my heart with gratitude for this place meanwhile.
 Finally I reach the long road to the campsite and start up.
 Lovely fields full of produce stretch away south and in a separate enclosure, there are sheep and the smell of lanoline wafts across the field.
 I finally make the shade of the forest that fills the park.
 Once again the breeze is cool and full of marine scent.
 By the time I make camp I’m ready for a rest and another long pull of water.
 Ahh….

 Aside from Mass, there are, of course, other things you *need* to do in order for the Island Experience to be complete.
 You *must* have S’mores of course.
 And therefore you *must* have a fire.
 But these are soul necessities, not physical ones.
 Sometimes there are songs and poems (I’m fond of “Rebecca, Who Slammed Doors and Perished Miserably”) and there are lots of other things that people pull out of the treasury of hidden talents).
-There is also the soul need for a walk on the beach, this beach to be precise:
+There is also the soul need for a walk on the beach.

 I took the little guys down there late in the afternoon.
 They walked their bikes down while I regaled them about Chlorophyll and how important it is.
 Uncles have an obligation to slip science education into what promised to be a school-free experience.
 After we got down to the Spit they ran off and rode their bikes around while I flooped on the ground and read my book.
 The sun was westering but still warm and it felt good.
 The breeze is constant there and reminds you of Heaven.
 Eventually, the kids came back and we stumped back to camp for the Beth Burgers (made by one of my nieces).
 Tasty goodness.